Empirical Bayes for Data Integration: Simulation study

-The results from Scenarios 1-3 are discussed in the main paper.
+The results from Scenarios 1--3 are discussed in the main paper.

 The results from Scenario 4 (Table \ref{tab:simstudy4}) are qualitatively similar to those from Scenarios 1 and 2.
 When using a pMOM prior on the parameters, the empirical Bayes model prior significantly improves MSE and power over the Beta-Binomial prior.
 For Zellner's prior, a similar pattern is observed.
-A exception is the more challenging case where $n=100$ and $p=200$: the Beta-Binomial prior shows a much smaller FDR, at the cost of a much smaller power and higher mean squared estimation error (MSE).
+An exception is the more challenging case where $n=100$ and $p=200$: the Beta-Binomial prior shows a much smaller FDR, at the cost of a much smaller power and higher mean squared estimation error (MSE).

 The results from Scenario 5 (Table \ref{tab:simstudy5}) are similar to those from Scenario 2.
 The main difference is that the improvement in MSE and power of the empirical Bayes model prior over the Beta-Binomial are smaller in Scenario 5, as expected given that the external information is less informative $(\omega_1=0.75)$.
+Table \ref{tab:simstudy5_sensitivity} show that the results of our framework were very robust to the choice of the $g$ dispersion parameter in Zellner's prior.